 An ‘executive summary’ of my meeting with Michael White was that White still maintained his innocence; he held his own in the joint; he seemed to be accepted and respected by cons and staff in the visitor’s room; he was grateful I made the effort to see him; when he shook my hand he looked me in the eye; he answered my questions [and by that I mean, no obstructionist responses such as ‘ducking’ and ‘diving.’]; he talked a lot about his daughter, Ashley … and that he missed his wife.

 He also asked that I work on finding a certain someone [the ‘Alternative Suspect’] … and to pass on his regards to certain people.

 Other than that, the only thing unusual with the visit was that it was the first time I had to stand at attention while a police dog checked me out, including sniffing my legs and … well, never mind.
 I burst out laughing because, hell, it was funny.

 20 YEARS AGO …

 Here’s a 1996 photo of Michael White when he lived at his parents’ farm near Wiarton, Ontario.
 The youngster is ready for his high school prom and he’s dressed to the nine’s.

 The farm boy now wears a prisoner’s uniform, but the question is: for how long?

 Michael White’s guest at the prom was supposed to be Andrea [Overbeek] Mays, but Andrea had a boyfriend.
-Michael White thought him seeing her might hurt her relationship with her boyfriend, so he bowed out, telling his escort he didn’t want to make any trouble for her.Mays said the Michael White she knew was thoughtful, and that he had a lot of class as well.
+White thought that being seen together might hurt her relationship with her boyfriend, so he bowed out, telling his escort he didn’t want to make any trouble for her.

 Mays contacted me by email after reading my story on White on another website, Last Link on The Left.